ImagineSocialGit/engage-core/docs/module-boundaries.md

       "contact_ids": [1, 2, 3]
     }

+    {
+      "type": "imported"
+    }

+`imported` is a Core-owned contact filter for contacts imported from another system.
+Current imported detection includes `source = import`, `meta.imported = true`, or `meta.imported_at`.

-Broadcasts may store recipient filter definitions, but Core should own generic contact lookup and future generic contact filter resolution.
+Broadcasts may store recipient filter definitions, but Core owns generic contact lookup and generic contact filter resolution.

 Broadcasts should not become the app-wide contact query engine.